iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 }
 ```

-TODO: change problem-report here, or remove them from the result altogether?
-Example of a hacker trying to brute-force disputes with unsigned credentials, in which case the problem report (trust.crypto) should just end the flow and not return disputes.

 ### Problem Reports {#problem-reports}

 The following problem-report codes may be raised in the course of this protocol and are expected to be recognised and handled in addition to any general problem-reports.
 Implementers may also introduce their own application-specific problem-reports.